Why would you want to complicate something as simple as managing emails?

 How Hiver does a better job at this?

-The additions are minimal and in sync with rest of the Gmail interface.
+The additions are minimal and in sync with the rest of the Gmail interface.
 It will never distract or distort your Gmail experience in any way.
 Moreover, all your emails stay in Gmail.
 You don’t have to take them outside of your inbox.

 In Help Scout, internal and external conversations overlap

 A customer email arrives at [email protected] email address.
-An agent starts working on it, but comes across a roadblock and wants some help.
+A support agent starts working on it, but comes across a roadblock and wants some help.
 That agent writes a note and assigns it to you.
 Ideally, you should be able to reply to the note by clicking ‘Reply’.
 Does not work like that here.

 If you click ‘Reply’, your message will go to the customer and not your teammate.
 There is no separate ‘Reply’ button for notes.
 To reply to an email note, you will have to add another note.

-What makes it worse is – it is not easy to distinguish between internal and external messages as both of them appears on the same thread.
+What makes it worse is – it is not easy to distinguish between internal and external messages as both of them appear on the same thread.
 A beginner can misread the thread and send the wrong message to the wrong person.
 The inability to color code the internal notes only compounds the problem.